PEARSON

 image\pearson03.gif

 PEARSON returns the degree of linear correlation between the two input series.
-The result ranges from -1 to 1.
+The correlation values range from -1 to +1, where -1 indicates perfect negative linear correlation, +1 indicates perfect positive linear correlation and 0 indicates no linear correlation.

 See LINREG2 to fit a line to X and Y values using the method of least squares.